signdeck/veil/README.md

 ### Using Callables for Dynamic Values

 You can use closures or callables to generate unique values per row.
+The callable receives:
-The callable receives the original value as an argument:
+- `$original` — the original value of the column
+- `$row` — an array of all column values in the current row

 ```php
 public function columns(): array